-Behavior agreements at BBS MS are separated into the following 3 categories.
-The contracts are offered to students and their families to support them in meeting their individual academic and social-emotional needs by allowing students a personalized support programme when they are unable to fully direct their own behavior or habits of learning.
+MS Multi-Tier System of Support for Behavior is separated into the following 3 categories.
+The contracts are offered to students and their families to support them in meeting their individual academic and social-emotional needs by allowing students a personalized support program when they are unable to fully direct their own behavior or habits of learning.

-• Low-Level Behavior/Academic Contract:
+Low-Level Behavior/Academic Contract:

-This type of contract is between the student and the individual teacher, with extra support offered by the AP and the student's family.
-A student may be put on this type of contract/agreement if there are persistent infractions of a minor nature that the teacher has attempted to deal with on 3 or more occasions (see BBS MS Behavior Management).

-In this type of agreement, the teacher will have a one on one conversation with the student, and together they will lay out goals for the student to meet in their lesson over a one week period.
-The teacher will inform the AP & the family of the student of the contract and request any support they may need.

-If the student does not fulfill the requirements of the contract in the week, the student will serve ASD on a Thursday and meet with the AP on Sunday.
+- This type of contract is between the student and the individual teacher.
+A student may be put on this type of contract/agreement if there are persistent infractions of a minor nature that the teacher has attempted to deal with on multiple occasions. - In this type of agreement, the teacher will have a one on one conversation with the student, and together they will lay out goals for the student to meet in their lesson over a one week period. - Low-level contracts will be the very first demerit for any student this MUST be noted on Skoolee.
+Following the first demerit, teachers may add demerits for this student, for frequent and repetitive infractions.
+After 8 demerits the student will be called by the Dean of Students and placed on a high-level contract. - To pass the low-level contract the student must meet all their set goals for 6 lessons.
+If a student fails the contract, this will constitute a demerit on Skoolee. - Once a student is on a low-level contract, the Dean of Students will monitor their demerits.
+If they reach 8 they will be placed on a High-Level Contracts with the Dean.

-If they have met the agreements for the week appropriate appreciation will be verbally issued and the parents will be contacted by the teacher.

-• High Level-Behavior/Academic Contract:
+High Level-Behavior/Academic Contract:

-In the unfortunate case that the student's attitude has not changed after a low-level behavior agreement, the student will then be issued a high-level behavior contract.
-The student will meet with the Assistant Principal & Counselor to agree upon the goals that need to be met to demonstrate a shift in attitude.
+In the unfortunate case that the student's attitude has not changed after a low-level behavior agreement, and 8 demerits have been issued the student will then be issued a high-level behavior contract.
+The student will meet with the Dean of Students and/or Counselor to agree upon the goals that need to be met to demonstrate a shift in attitude.